PoCInnovation/Workshops/software/09.Svelte/README.md

 Then, create two events in your `App.svelte` and display them.

-> Don't forget to apply styles to your components :wink:
+> Don't forget to apply styles to your components 😉

 ### :book: Resources
 - [Properties with Svelte](https://svelte.dev/tutorial/declaring-props)